tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 ## Strategies for the documentation's product overview

-What strategies should you employ when you're faced with writing a product overview for docs, especially when a product marketing team has their own product overview on a separate site?
+What strategies should you implement when you're faced with writing a product overview for docs, especially when a product marketing team has their own product overview on a separate site?
 Consider the following:

 * Find out who the marketing group is and what messaging they are focusing on for the product.
+* Gather up any marketing documents about product messaging, user profiles, and competitive analysis.
+* Gather up any product design documents listing use cases.
-* Create a condensed version of the marketing overview content, and point users to the marketing overview for more details.
+* If marketing content already exists and you want to leverage it, consider creating a condensed version of the marketing overview content, and point users to the marketing overview for more details.
 You don't want to duplicate all the content because invariably, docs will go out of date as the other content evolves (not to mention the confusion of presenting two sets of overviews to users).
 * Avoid copying any overblown promises about simplicity or ease of installation from marketing copy.

 ## Differences between marketing and documentation content

 Here it's worth diving into some differences between documentation copy and marketing copy.
-While both genres might appear to share similar purposes in the product overview, avoid falling into marketing style here.
+While both genres might appear to share similar purposes in the product overview, avoid falling into marketing style in docs.
 For example, suppose you find a few pages of product descriptions that the marketing team already wrote, and you want to just copy it into the docs for the documentation product overview.
 Should you?

 If you do this, strip out mention of the word "easy" or "just," as in "the implementation is so easy, you *just* have to do X..."
-To sell a product, marketing invariably gravitates toward promises about ease of implementation.
+To sell a product, marketing often gravitates toward promises about ease of implementation.
 This is perhaps the hallmark of marketing content.
-And many bizdevs or execs are trying to scope the difficulty of the implementation, so marketing's message about easiness makes sense.
+And many bizdevs or execs are trying to scope the difficulty of the implementation, so marketing's message about ease of implementation makes sense.

 But as a technical writer, you not only have an obligation to be honest about implementation complexity, you must also recognize that what is easy for one user might be insurmountable to another.
 (If you've ever done DIY projects at home, you know what I'm talking about.)

 Never say something is "easy" &mdash; instead, you might qualify the degree of development effort based on the role.
 For example, you could say that for a seasoned engineer familiar with Java and who has been developing cloud-based apps for years, implementing this product will likely be straightforward and not require more than a week of integration effort.
 But for someone new to cloud-based app development or less familiar with Java, there will be a much steeper learning curve and might require several months or more of preparation and learning to implement.

-If you can qualify the level of development effort based on different audience types, that will provide more realistic information.
+If you can qualify the level of development effort based on different audience types, this will provide more realistic information.
 You can still answer the exec's question &mdash; how difficult is this product to implement &mdash; without falling prey to promises of implementation ease.

-By the way, it's worth noting that marketers often have a superficial technical understanding of a product, so they usually cannot make these kinds of judgements about the implementation difficulty.
-They might be going off of an internal engineer's observation that it's "straightforward" or that it "should be easy to implement."
-What the marketer might not realize is that engineers usually make these estimations by assuming the audience has the same knowledge level and background as they do.
-Unfortunately, most marketers remain within the pre-sales context and so rarely see the post-sales realities.
+By the way, it's worth noting that marketers often have a superficial technical understanding of a product, so they usually cannot make judgements about the implementation difficulty.
+They might be going off of an internal engineer's observation that it's "straightforward" or that it "should be easy to implement" or that "most engineers should find this familiar."
+What the marketer might not realize is that engineers usually make these estimations by assuming the audience has the same knowledge level and background as the engineer.
+Unfortunately, most marketers remain within the pre-sales context and so rarely see the post-sales realities, where many support cases and threads spring up with confused or frustrated users.

 ## Key differentiators in product overviews

-The product overview space is interesting because it places you into murky territory where marketing and documentation blend.
+As I've been arguing, the product overview space places you into murky territory where marketing and documentation blend.
 If you were to put on a marketing hat for a moment, what angle would you take in your writing?

-Although it would be awesome to compare your product against competitor products, most likely your legal group would freak out (mentioning competitors is usually taboo).
+Although it would be awesome to compare your product against competitor products, most likely your legal group would not allow it (mentioning competitors is usually taboo).
 And you might not have a deep understanding of other products to make a fair comparison.
 Or you might feel that readers will assume you're too biased and wouldn't trust your comparison anyway.

 But what you can do is focus in on your product's key differentiators.
 These are features your product has that make it unique in the market.
 For example, maybe users can access your app from the browser rather than installing it locally.
 You don't need to create a comparison chart showing how products X, Y, and Z lack online browser access.
-But by emphasizing this differentiating feature, you help establish a selling point and a potential reason for market dominance.
+But by emphasizing this differentiating feature, you help establish a selling point and a potential reason for buying the product.

 Remember that the product overview, unlike other documentation, often addresses a *pre-sales* scenario.
 As such, the reader is likely wondering how your product compares with other products in the same category.
 Why should they go with your product rather than another?
 What advantage does your product provide?
-Unless you know the competitive advantage of your product, you'll have a difficult time writing marketing-esque content.
+Unless you know the competitive advantage of your product, you'll have a difficult time writing marketing-esque content in your product overview.

-Fortunately, your marketing team should already have this information available &mdash; a competitive analysis is one of the fundamental marketing documents.
-Ask for it so you can follow a similar emphasis in the product overview.
+Then again, you might want to leave that topic alone entirely and just point users to marketing material.
+You will need to make a judgement call about where marketing ends and where documentation begins.
+If you do try to veer into that domain, however, reading through competitive analysis docs from marketers could help inform your writing.

 ## Overlap with README's